wamp-proto/wamp-proto/spec/basic.md

 In other words, WAMP guarantees ordering of invocations between any given *pair* of *Caller* and *Callee*.

-In general, there are no guarantees on the order of call results and errors in relation to calls, since the execution of calls upon invocation of endpoints in *Callees* is asynchronous.
+In general, there are no guarantees on the order of call results and errors in relation to *different* calls, since the execution of calls upon different invocations of endpoints in *Callees* are running independently.
 A first call might require an expensive, long-running computation, whereas a second, subsequent call might finish immediately.

 Further, if *Callee A* registers for **Procedure 1**, the `REGISTERED` message will be sent by *Dealer* to *Callee A* before any `INVOCATION` message for **Procedure 1**.